 Maybe you feel overwhelmed in a group and end up not participating, or you always want to take the leadership role instead of learning to take a step back.
 Naturally, team sports can build these skills in a low-pressure, relaxed environment.

 The idea of wanting to be strong for your team, be that an indoor cycling class or a dedicated running group, will always push you to go that little bit further, push that little bit harder.
-Explore more on running as part of a team with our complete exploration of the different British triathlon age groups.

 Before you realise it, you’ll be putting in twice the effort to not only get fitter but also to show conscientiousness for others on your team.